 Omega-3 and omega-6: No human trials have been done for these.
-A 2008 cell study suggests more research on its benefits for a topical application.
+A 2008 cell

 The safest option is to buy commercial eye drops.
 For safe oil-based eye drops, try Emustil, which contains soybean oil.
 If you’re interested in using natural ingredients, you can try Similasan eye drops.
 This Swedish company is known for their homeopathic eye drops.
 Homeopathic solutions don’t require review from any governmental body, so their benefits may be misleading.